ivanpaulovich/paulovich.net/_posts/input-validation-in-dotnet-core-the-clean-architecture-way.md

 }

 ```

+Read the next topics to learn how to cure this anaemia or navigate to [Guidelines to Enrich Anemic Domain Models with TDD/DDD](https://paulovich.net/guidelines-to-enrich-anemic-domain-models-tdd-ddd/) for more examples.

 ## What I suggest you to do?

 I suggest that we take leverage of frameworks and still write testable code.
 I would describe the steps as following: